zsk612/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user attempts to view an added profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed.
+When the user attempts to view an added profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile, DietManager and CommandResult classes will be accessed.
 The following sequence of steps will then occur:

 1. User executes `view`
     1. `ProfileSession` calls `Ui.getUserCommand()` to receive user input.